 One method of program automation is to execute a program and pass arguments on the command line.
 The program should have been written to read these arguments and process them accordingly.

 Here we will present one example of how to automate Origin using the command line.
-Other methods are possible and should be evaluated based on your needs.
+See Origin Command Line Switches and the examples that follow Switches.

 The options that can be specified on Origin's command line include (but are not limited to):

 - Specifying a project name or a window name.
 A path may be included and the file extension must be specified:

 - Specifying a Workbook Template to load on startup.
 The file must be in your User Files Folder and must have an OTW extension.
 You do not specify a path and the OTW extension is not needed.
 As of 9/9/2016, the template name is limited to 8 characters, excluding the file extension.

 - Specifying a configuration file.
 The file must be in the User Files Folder and must have a CNF extension.
 You do not specify a path and the CNF extension is not needed.

 - Configuration files can include any LabTalk command, but typically contain menu commands and macro definitions.
 Additional command line options control initialization files and menu levels.
 While also quite useful, using these files is more complex than the example presented here.
 For more information, see Working with Files.

 There is no method for Origin to read what command line arguments were passed so the automation must be controlled by the file that is opened.
 This file may define a macro that Origin knows to execute under specific circumstances or it may contain an object that has script which executes for certain events.

 Here is a summary of the process for each method: